northpr/face_recognition/README.md

 Due to the use of my device (Macbook M1).
 I develop most of the code in different environments.
 You might find the trouble with my code.
 I would strongly suggest that if you develop on an apple chip, you might need to swap between your local device (to test face recognition with a Laptop camera) and Google Colab to develop a specific model.

+You might need to install requirements.txt separately for different tasks in this repo but I will prefer normal requirements for doing the normal task.

 ## 🧠 What we should know